survivejs/webpack-book/manuscript/building/02_code_splitting.md

 ## Code splitting in React

-There are React specific solutions that wrap the pattern behind a small npm package:

-- [@loadable/component](https://www.npmjs.com/package/@loadable/component) wraps the pattern in a `createAsyncComponent` call and provides server-side rendering specific functionality.
-- [react-imported-component](https://www.npmjs.com/package/react-imported-component) is another full featured solution based on hooks.
-- See [React's official documentation](https://reactjs.org/docs/code-splitting.html) to learn about the code splitting APIs included out of the box.
+See [React's official documentation](https://reactjs.org/docs/code-splitting.html) to learn about the code splitting APIs included out of the box.
 The most important ones are `React.lazy` and `React.Suspense`.
 Currently these don't support server-side rendering.
+Packages like [@loadable/component](https://www.npmjs.com/package/@loadable/component) wrap the idea behind an interface.

 ## Disabling code splitting